TheMeinerLP/SkinServer/readme.md

   -p 8080:8080 \
    ghcr.io/themeinerlp/skinserver/skinserver:latest
 ```
-Modify your database, host, username and password for your mongodb server.
+Modify your database, host, username and password for the mongodb server.
 Optional: Modify SKINSERVER_MIN/MAX-SIZE and extend your IP Address Range
 # Installation with Docker-Compose
-Copy this content below and paste in a `docker-compose.yaml` file
+Copy the content below and paste it into a `docker-compose.yaml` file
 ```yaml
 version: '3.1'
 services: